New Raspberry Pi Compute Module 4

 The Raspberry Pi Compute Module has seen utilized in the industrial area as its form factor, and its ability to easily replace and update the hardware design on the carrier board.
 The New Raspberry Pi Compute Module 4 and Compute Module 4 IO Board just released on Oct.19th by Raspberry Pi Foundation.
 Please visit our blog New Raspberry Pi Compute Module 4 (CM4) released from $25 and up for detailed features.

-You’ve probably heard of the Raspberry Pi 4 board and how it can replace your desktop computer and build many different projects from robots to retro game consoles.
+You’ve probably heard of the Raspberry Pi 4 board and how it can serve various wonderful purposes, like replacing your desktop computer or building many different projects – from robots to retro game consoles.

 But have you heard of the Raspberry Pi Compute Module Series?